lyft/cartography/README.md

 - `exposed_internet` indicates whether the asset is accessible to the public internet.

-	- **Elastic Load Balancers**: The `exposed_internet` flag is set to `True` when the load balancer's `scheme` field is set to `internet-facing`.
-This indicates that the load balancer has a public DNS name that resolves to a public IP address.
+	- **Elastic Load Balancers**: The `exposed_internet` flag is set to `True` when the load balancer's `scheme` field is set to `internet-facing`, and the load balancer has an attached source security group with rules allowing `0.0.0.0/0` ingress on ports or port ranges matching listeners on the load balancer.
+This scheme indicates that the load balancer has a public DNS name that resolves to a public IP address.

+	- **Application Load Balancers**: The `exposed_internet` flag is set to `True` when the load balancer's `scheme` field is set to `internet-facing`, and the load balancer has an attached security group with rules allowing `0.0.0.0/0` ingress on ports or port ranges matching listeners on the load balancer.
+This scheme indicates that the load balancer has a public DNS name that resolves to a public IP address.

 	- **EC2 instances**: The `exposed_internet` flag on an EC2 instance is set to `True` when any of following apply:

 		- The instance is part of an EC2 security group or is connected to a network interface connected to an EC2 security group that allows connectivity from the 0.0.0.0/0 subnet.

 		- The instance is connected to an Elastic Load Balancer that has its own `exposed_internet` flag set to `True`.

+		- The instance is connected to a TargetGroup which is attached to a Listener on an Application Load Balancer (elbv2) that has its own `exposed_internet` flag set to `True`.

 	- **ElasticSearch domain**: `exposed_internet` is set to `True` if the ElasticSearch domain has a policy applied to it that makes it internet-accessible.
 This policy determination is made by using the [policyuniverse](https://github.com/Netflix-Skunkworks/policyuniverse) library.
 The code for this augmentation is implemented at `cartography.intel.aws.elasticsearch._process_access_policy()`.